tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Tor uses a unique system that was developed by the US Navy to protect government intelligence communications.
 It is part of the ```Tor Browser``` package, where the Tor Browser has been configured to proxy request via the Tor network.

-Clarification between Tor as a network service verse Tor Browser as a collective bundled tool, meant to make using Tor network as simple and secure as possible.
-Tor network service is the heart of the Tor project, where the Tor Browser and other tools, like OnionShare are tools that run on top of or via the Tor network.
+The Tor network service is the heart of the Tor project.
+The Tor Browser and other tools, such as OnionShare, run on top of or via the Tor network.
+These tools are meant to make using the Tor network as simple and secure as possible.

 ### Purpose of this Report

-This report gives an overview of Tor using the Tor Browser.
+This report gives an overview of Tor, using the Tor Browser.
 The author reaches a conclusion regarding whether or not to recommend Tor, i.e. "to Tor || !2 Tor", which means "to Tor or not to Tor" in programming language.